Akuli/jou/doc/ai-thoughts.md

 ## 2025 Update

 About a year later, I did more similar experiments by making an LLM write Jou code.
+I used Microsoft's copilot set to "Smart (GPT-5)" (the default).
+(I don't like other things that Microsoft also calls "copilot", but the AI tool named copilot is free to use and requires no account.)

 This time I copy/pasted compiler error messages to AI directly, as if I was new to Jou myself.
 This turned out to be a great way to find bad compiler error messages.
 See these pull requests: